phaserjs/phaser/README.md

 * P2.PointProxy.x and y values are now returned in pixels (previously they were returned in meters).
 See PointProxy.mx/my for meter values.
 * P2.InversePointProxy.x and y values are now returned in pixels (previously they were returned in meters).
 See PointProxy.mx/my for meter values.
 * Arcade.overlap and collide are now more consistent about allowing a Group vs. Group or Group vs. Array of Groups set (thanks @pyromanfo #877 #1147)
+* The Pointer move callbacks are now sent an extra parameter: `fromClick` allowing your callbacks to distinguish between the Pointer just moving, or moving as a result of being pressed down (thanks @iforce2d #1055)

 ### Bug Fixes